naudio/NAudio/Docs/RawSourceWaveStream.md

 }
 ```

-If it was a format that NAUdio has built-in support for like G.711 a-law, then we'd do it like this:
+If it was a format that NAudio has built-in support for like G.711 a-law, then we'd do it like this:

 ```c#
 var inFile = @"c:\users\mheath\desktop\alaw.bin";